Solve Postpartum Upper Back & Neck Pain

 2. Swap Your Pillows

 Your sleeping position is likely playing a large role in your postpartum neck and upper back pain!
-Try swapping out or adding pillows.
+Try swapping out your current sleeping pillow for something more supportive.
 We love pillows that provide cervical support with simple contours for side and back sleepers.
 A foam or latex pillow that retains its shape is also a good option for postpartum neck pain!
 Plus, you're going to be surprised with how useful extra pillows can be during postpartum.
 Extra pillows make nursing and sleeping comfortably a breeze!

 3. Stretch It Out